Update as of September 25th:

 This can’t stand.
 With your help, we’re not going to let the CEOs of these massive brands rake in the positive press from this greenwashing - we need concrete actions to slow the devastating rate of climate change and we need them NOW.
 Taking another two years to make changes to their emission standards is nothing to be proud of.

-Pollution from the world’s largest denim companies like Wrangler, Tommy Hilfiger, and Calvin Klein is contributing to the terrible air quality that’s killing 4,400 people every single day in China.
+Pollution from the world’s largest denim companies like Wrangler, American Eagle Outfitters, and Calvin Klein is contributing to the terrible air quality that’s killing 4,400 people every single day in China.